ndiego/block-visibility/readme.txt

 Requires at least: 5.4
 Tested up to: 5.5
 Requires PHP: 5.6
-Stable tag: 1.0.1
+Stable tag: 1.1.0
 License: GPL-2.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Block-based visibility control for WordPress.
+Block Visibility provides visibility controls and scheduling functionality to all WordPress blocks.

 == Description ==

-Block Visibility allows you to dynamically control which blocks are visible on your website and who can see them.
+Block Visibility allows you to dynamically control which blocks are visible on your website and who can see them, which includes the ability to schedule blocks.
 Built for the new Block Editor, this plugin was designed to work with any WordPress block.
-This includes blocks natively provided by WordPress as well as third-party blocks, such as those by WooCommerce, Gutenberg Blocks and CoBlocks.
+This includes blocks natively provided by WordPress as well as third-party blocks, such as those by WooCommerce, Gutenberg Blocks, Genesis (Atomic) Blocks, CoBlocks and more...

 = See It In Action =
 https://www.youtube.com/watch?v=DdDwQCE7RNE